J. Edward Roush: Congress

 Roush was elected as a Democrat to the Eighty-sixth and to the four succeeding Congresses (January 3, 1959 – January 3, 1969).
 In the 1960 election, Roush's opponent George Chambers was at first declared the winner by 12 votes and certified by the state of Indiana as such.
 Roush contested the election and neither man was seated, though both were paid a congressman's salary and staff while the contest was decided.
 There was no Indiana law to govern recounts and so the House committee carried it out on its own rules, and at the conclusion declared Roush the winner by 99 votes.
 He was sworn in following a vote to seat him on June 14, 1961.

 Redistricting by the Indiana legislature eliminated Roush's district and drew his home in Huntington into the Fort Wayne-based 4th Congressional District of E. Ross Adair, a Republican.
 Adair defeated Roush for reelection to the Ninety-first Congress in 1968.

 Roush sought a rematch against Adair in 1970 and narrowly defeated him, and he served three more terms in the House (January 3, 1971 – January 3, 1977).
 Roush defeated State Senator Allan Bloom in 1972 and State Senator Walter P. Helmke in 1974.

 He was an unsuccessful candidate for reelection to the Ninety-fifth Congress in 1976.
-Roush was defeated by Dan Quayle, who subsequently was elected as U.S. Senator and Vice-President of the United States.
+Roush was defeated by future U.S. Senator and Vice President Dan Quayle.